-- IA 41.
+IA 41.
 GRAPHIC ARTS FUNDAMENTALS.
 Three hours credit.

 Experience with the fundamental operations used in school graphic arts shops.
-Information about tools, machines, and materials. - IA 50.
+Information about tools, machines, and materials.

+IA 50.
 BENCH WOODWORK.
 Three hours credit.

-Development of basic skills in the use of hand tools and materials for the wood shop.
-Emphasis is on the study of wood characteristics, orderly procedures, safe working practices, and care of hand tools. - IA 61.
+Development of basic skills and knowledge in planning and layout, lumber and lumbering, purchasing and measuring lumber and plywood, methods of fastening and adhering wood, sizing stock and wood joinery with hand tools and electric portable tools.
+Includes emphasis on the study of wood characteristics, safe working practices and care of hand and power tools.

+IA 61.
 PRINCIPLES OF DRAFTING.
 Three hours credit.

-Lettering, freehand sketching, geometric construction, orthographic projection, sectional views, and dimensioning in drafting. - IA 70.
-INTRODUCTION TO GENERAL METAL.
+Lettering, freehand sketching, geometric construction, orthographic projection, sectional views, and dimensioning in drafting.

+IA 70.
+GENERAL METALS.
 Three hours credit.

-Basic shop procedures, objectives, and relationship to other types of work in metal.
-Emphasis on elementary bench metal, sheet metal, and forge practice. - IA 71.
+Basic metal shop practices, processes and materials with emphasis on bench metal, sheet metal, art metal, foundry and elementary metallurgy and testing.

+IA 71.
 ART METAL AND METAL SPINNING.
 Three hours credit.

-Elementary course in art metal work including bowl and tray construction, etching, pierce work, soft and hard soldering, planishing and finishing of copper and aluminum. - IA 72.
+Elementary course in art metal work including tooling, etching, forming, piercing, enameling, spinning, and soldering of copper and aluminum.

+IA 72.
 GAS AND ELECTRIC WELDING.
+Three hours credit.

-Two hours credit.
-An introductory course in the field of gas and electric welding.
-Fabrication of projects to apply these processes. - IA 80.
+An introductory course in the field of gas and electric welding, welding technology and heat treatment.

+IA 80.
 GENERAL ELECTRICITY.
 Three hours credit.

 Elementary principles of electricity that are applicable to projects in the junior and senior high schools.
-Emphasis placed on magnetism, production of electricity, transformers, induction, capacitance, and resonant circuits. - IA 90.
+Emphasis placed on magnetism, production of electricity, transformers, induction, capacitance, and resonant circuits.

+IA 90.
 INTRODUCTION TO POWER.
 Two hours credit.

 A study of energy sources and the machines that convert energy into useful work.
-Emphasis given to broad overview of entire field of power and its importance to technology. - IA 110.
+Emphasis given to broad overview of entire field of power and its importance to technology.

+IA 110.
 GENERAL BOOKBINDING.
 Three hours credit.

-Development of basic skills in hand bookbinding applicable to elementary or junior high school arts programs. - IA 111.
+Development of basic skills in hand bookbinding applicable to elementary or junior high school arts programs.

+IA 111.
 BOOKBINDING.
 Two hours credit.

 Hand binding with limited home-made equipment.
 Types of bindings and bookcrafts for unit or general industrial arts shops.